fmbenhassine/gossed/README.md

 ```

 This file (in `examples/helloworld/index.html`) will print each event to the page content.
-Open this file in a browser and type some messages to the console, you should see them in the web page:
+Open this file in a browser and type some messages in the console, you should see them in the web page:

 ![screenshot-helloworld](https://raw.githubusercontent.com/benas/ssed/master/examples/helloworld/screenshot.png)

-This is the simplest example of how to use `ssed`, not really useful, but just to help you understand how it works.
+This is the simplest example of how to use `ssed`.
+It's not really useful, but just to help you understand how it works.

 Let see some other useful examples.

 ### Create a real time monitoring dashboard